Monday, November 23, 2020

 “Soooo…?”
 Nayleen pressed him.

-“Assuming the Prince here is correct, then I would wager we have indeed five days at most, but probably only four.”
+“Assuming the Prince here is correct, then I would wager we have indeed six or seven days at most, but probably only six.”
 Varhi said.

-“So probably two days of rest, and two days to search this entire forest while we fight for our lives to find a way back out…” Sairek sighed.
+“So probably two days of rest, and the rest to search this entire forest while we fight for our lives to find a way back out…” Sairek sighed.
 “I still don’t like those odds.”

 “Well, we don’t need to search the entire forest.
 I have a pretty good idea where we can go to get out, I did have Jimmy show me a map of the area, you know.
 The problem is just getting there; because screw this place.”
 Varhi muttered.

 Cyial sighed, and moved himself to stand up.
 “Well for now, let’s get him patched up the best we can.
 Since those bruises are a few days old, we can use hot compresses to help circulate the blood flow on those bruises.
-That will help them heal faster.”
-He explained.
+That will help them heal faster through the increased blood flow with the ethereal still in his system.
+It kind of... pumps the energy there a bit faster.”
+Cyial explained.
 “Sairek, think you heat some flasks with magic and then wrap them around in some thin cloth?”

 “Sure.
 I can do that within the jewel itself.”
 Sairek replied.